 The focus for these units is process and production skills plus an element of design work.
-Practical projects are offered that aid the development of sound construction skills and may include a quilt, purse/bag and/or an item of clothing such as a hooded jumper.
-As well, students will have the opportunity to enter the Australian Woolmark Wool 4 School competition.
-Students will investigate the technical aspects of wool fibre production and its versatility as a textile fibre.
-As part of the competition, students will develop their fashion drawing skills and will be required to submit a sketched and rendered design as part of their entry into the competition.
+Practical projects are offered that aid the development of sound construction skills and could include a quilt, purse/bag and/or an item of clothing such as a hooded jumper, pyjamas, track pants, shorts or a skirt.
+Students will also learn about fibres, yarns and fabrics and how to select the best material for an end-use.